voschezang/coding-handbook/platform-management.md

 The platform can range from:

 - An abstraction layer that enables consumers to be agnostic about providers.
 This reduces coupling and complexity for consumers.
 The consumer merely interacts with proxies of the original provider.
 - A utility layer that either enables providers to deliver services more easily or enables consumers to receive a higher quality of services.
+E.g. by enforcing or providing certain security policies.
+- A centralization or governance layer that provides control over the market or [landscape](https://en.wikipedia.org/wiki/Service-oriented_architecture) of services.
+- A mediation or translation layer that provides a provider-specific interface to consumers.

 This may be combined with the role of a [distributor](https://en.wikipedia.org/wiki/Distribution_(marketing)) (or vendor).
 This inverses the direction of cash flow between the platform and providers.